-Additive manufacturing (AM) describes a range of processes which join materials to make solid parts from 3D model data, usually layer upon layer [1].
-Metal AM offers enhanced design freedom compared to conventional processes, enabling the production of near-net shape components with complex internal geometries and high customisability, such that parts can be tailored for specific applications and users [2].
-This technology was initially developed for rapid prototyping, but is now used in several sectors to produce final products, such as in aerospace [3] where the GE LEAP fuel nozzle has been a notable commercial success [4].
+Additive manufacturing (AM) describes a range of processes which join materials to make solid parts from 3D model data, usually layer upon layer.
+Metal AM offers enhanced design freedom compared to conventional processes, enabling the production of near-net shape components with complex internal geometries and high customisability, such that parts can be tailored for specific applications and users [1].
+This technology was initially developed for rapid prototyping, but is now used in several sectors to produce final products, such as in aerospace [2] where the GE LEAP fuel nozzle has been a notable commercial success [3].

-Alongside topology optimisation, the incorporation of 3D cellular structures is a key element of AM design.
-Ordered lattices (as opposed to the typically random foams that can be made with gas injection [5], for example) have received significant attention in the literature [6], and are now available in several commercial CAD packages aimed at AM.
-They reduce component weight, have high surfaceto-volume ratios and high solid-fluid contact areas [2, 5], making metal lattices in particular ideal candidates for heat exchangers [7-9].
-Compared to lattices composed of interconnected struts or 'trusses', triply periodic minimal surface (TPMS) lattices have enclosed channels for fluid flow, greater surface areas, and are generally stiffer and stronger at equivalent weight [10].
-Therefore, TPMS lattices offer unique advantages for fluid flow and heat transfer applications, in addition to other niche applications such as intervertebral devices [11].
+The incorporation of 3D cellular structures is a key element of AM design.
+Ordered lattices (as opposed to the typically random foams that can be made with gas injection [4], for example) have received significant attention in the literature [5], and are now available in several commercial CAD packages aimed at AM.
+They reduce component weight, have high surface-to-volume ratios and high solid-fluid contact areas [1, 4], making metal lattices in particular ideal candidates for heat sinks [6-8].
+Compared to lattices composed of interconnected struts or 'trusses', triply periodic minimal surface (TPMS) lattices have enclosed channels for fluid flow, greater surface areas, and are generally stiffer and stronger at equivalent weight [9].
+Therefore, TPMS lattices offer unique advantages for fluid flow and heat transfer applications.

-Heat exchangers are common devices with applications ranging from micro-electronics [12] to nuclear fusion [13].
-Standard heat exchangers employ extended surfaces (such as fin arrays) with heat from the component being dissipated to a coolant.
-The dominant heat transfer mechanisms under laminar flow conditions are convective cooling in the fluid streamline direction and conduction in the direction normal to fluid flow.
-For turbulent flow, heat transfer is driven by convection in the fluid [14].
-The large surface areas and complex geometries of TPMS lattice structures are therefore promising for heat transfer.
-Conversely, these features lead to greater pressure drop, and therefore potentially lower heat exchanger efficiency.
-This effect is seen in the work of Dixit $et \ al \ [15]$, where a simple cubic strut lattice provided a lower heat transfer coefficient and pressure drop than more complex structures.
+Heat sinks are common devices, with applications ranging from micro-electronics [10] to nuclear fusion [11], which typically employ channels or extended surfaces, such as pin/fin arrays, to dissipate heat.
+The dominant heat transfer mechanisms for these structures under laminar flow are convection in the fluid flow direction and conduction in the direction normal to that.
+For turbulent flow, heat transfer is driven by convection in the fluid [12].
+TPMS lattice structures can be considered as an alternative to conventional geometries as they promote convective cooling due to their large surface areas.
+Conversely, these features also lead to greater pressure drops, and potentially lower heat sink efficiencies [13].